JeffersonLab/JANA2/docs/how-to guides.rst

 Using JANA in a CMake project
 ______________________________
-To use JANA in a CMake project, simply add :py:func:`$JANA_HOME/lib/cmake/JANA` to your :py:func:`CMAKE_PREFIX_PATH`, or alternatively, set the CMake variable :py:func:`JANA_DIR=$JANA_HOME/lib/cmake/JANA`.
+To use JANA in a CMake project, simply add ``$JANA_HOME/lib/cmake/JANA`` to your ``CMAKE_PREFIX_PATH``, or alternatively, set the CMake variable ``JANA_DIR=$JANA_HOME/lib/cmake/JANA``.

 Using JANA in a non-CMake project
 __________________________________

 To use JANA in a non-CMake project:

-Source :py:func:`$JANA_HOME/bin/jana-this.sh` to set the environment variables needed for JANA’s dependencies Use :py:func:`$JANA_HOME/bin/jana-config --cflags` to obtain JANA’s compiler flags Use :py:func:`$JANA_HOME/bin/jana_config --libs` to obtain JANA’s linker flags
+Source ``$JANA_HOME/bin/jana-this.sh`` to set the environment variables needed for JANA’s dependencies Use ``$JANA_HOME/bin/jana-config --cflags`` to obtain JANA’s compiler flags Use ``$JANA_HOME/bin/jana_config --libs`` to obtain JANA’s linker flags

 How to benchmark JANA
 ~~~~~~~~~~~~~~~~~~~~~~~
 JANA includes a built-in facililty for benchmarking programs and plugins.
 It produces a scalability curve by repeatedly pausing execution, adding additional worker threads, resuming execution, and measuring the resulting throughput over fixed time intervals.
 There is an additional option to measure the scalability curves for a matrix of different affinity and locality strategies.
 This is useful when your hardware architecture has nonuniform memory access.

-In case you don’t have JANA code ready to benchmark yet, JANA provides a plugin called :py:func:`JJTest` which can simulate different workloads. :py:func:`JTest` runs a dummy algorithm on randomly generated data, using a user-specified event size and number of FLOPs (floating point operations) per event.
+In case you don’t have JANA code ready to benchmark yet, JANA provides a plugin called ``JJTest`` which can simulate different workloads. ``JTest`` runs a dummy algorithm on randomly generated data, using a user-specified event size and number of FLOPs (floating point operations) per event.
 This gives a rough estimate of your code’s performance.
 If you don’t know the number of FLOPs per event, you can still compare the performance of JANA on different hardware architectures just by using the default settings.

-Here is how you do benchmarking with :py:func:`JTest`:
+Here is how you do benchmarking with ``JTest``:

 .. code-block:: console